What Our List Is

 On very rare occasions we may issue “Sell” calls if we feel the situation dictates.
 We also recommend investors to develop their own sell strategies to limit losses.

 Dividend.com was founded to make dividend investing easier for long-term and income-seeking investors.
-Much of our dividend research is compiled in our proprietary rating system, known as DARS™ (Dividend Advantage Rating System).
+Much of our dividend research is compiled in our proprietary rating system, known as Dividend.com Rating System (previously known as DARS – Dividend Advantage Rating System).
 Below is a detailed look at how we rate dividend stocks.

-Each DARS rating is comprised of the following five factors:
+Each Dividend.com Rating is comprised of the following five factors:

 The relative strength of a dividend stock indicates whether the stock is uptrending or not.
 The major determining factor in this rating is whether the stock is trading close to its 52-week-high.